gjdandin/PancakeHouse/README.md

 ### Useful links:
 * The beginner’s guide to SEO (Moz): https://moz.com/beginners-guide-to-seo
 * Web accessibility tutorials (W3C): https://www.w3.org/WAI/tutorials/page-structure/
-* Web Accessibility evaluation tools list (W3C): https://www.w3.org/WAI/ER/tools/?q=wcag-21-w3c-web-content-accessibility-guidelines-21
+* How to Meet WCAG: https://www.w3.org/WAI/WCAG21/quickref/

 ### Other sources:
 * Source
 * Soruce
 * Source

-## 3. Deliverables/check list
+## 3. Deliverables/check list - from the assignment text
 * Zip file with your project (including all the pages, images, etc.).
 * readme file (.txt or .md) with any relevant comment the examiner should know when grading the task.
 * Link to the live version of your page (GitHub pages).
 You can add the link in the readme file
-* Valid HTML and CSS code (all pages) – Feel free to use the HTML validator and the CSS validator: https://validator.w3.org/
+* Valid HTML and CSS code (all pages) – Feel free to use the HTML validator and the CSS validator.
 * (Only if you picked option b)
  0. Version 1: HTML page before accessibility check
  00. Version 2: HTML page after accessibility check